 The College of Business offers one of the most modern and sophisticated environments available for professional graduate study.
 The college facilities provide attractive and comfortable classrooms, computer systems, study areas, a television studio, modern auditoriums, and a graduate student reading room and lounge.
 Both mainframe interactive and networked microcomputer facilities, in addition to wireless capabilities, are available to graduate students throughout the two business buildings.
-Refer to "Computing Facilities and Services," page 30.
+Refer to "Computing Facilities and Services," page 29.

-Information sessions are held daily (Monday, Wednesday, and Friday at 10:00 A.M. and Tuesday and Thursday at 2:00 P.M.) in the M.B.A.
-Program Office, BA 140.
+Information sessions are held daily (Monday, Wednesday, and Friday at 10 A.M., Tuesday at 5:30 P.M. and Thursday at 2 P.M.) in the M.B.A.
+Program Office, BA 160.
+For more information about information sessions, send e-mail to mba.infosession@asu.edu.
 Summer hours may vary.
-M.B.A. brochures may be obtained at the office; call 480/965-3332, or send e-mail to asu.mba@asu.edu.
+M.B.A. brochures may be obtained at the office; call 480/ 965-3332, or send e-mail to asu.mba@asu.edu.

-The College of Business and its School of Accountancy and Information Management are accredited by the American Assembly of Collegiate Schools of Business (AACSB).
-The AACSB is the recognized accrediting agency in the field of business education.
+The College of Business and its School of Accountancy and Information Management are accredited by AACSB International-The Association to Advance Collegiate Schools of Business.
+AACSB International is the recognized accrediting agency in the field of business education.
 The School of Health Administration and Policy is accredited by the Accrediting Commission on Education for Health Services Administration.